UK Stocks-Factors to watch on Oct. 21

-LONDON Oct 21 Britain's FTSE 100 index is seen opening slightly lower on Tuesday, with futures for the index falling 0.3 percent by 0628 GMT.
+LONDON Oct 21 Britain's FTSE 100 index is seen opening 5 to 6 points higher, or up 0.1 percent on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down 43.22 points, or 0.7 percent, at 6,267.07 points, on Monday.